WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-12-08-deploy-kubernetes-using-helm.md

 author: Wolfgang Ofner
 categories: [Kubernetes]
 tags: [Helm, AKS, Microservice, Kubernetes]
+description: Helm is a package manager that helps you to deploy your application easily to Kubernetes.
+In this post, I will show you how to deploy an application to Kubernetes using Helm and how to avoid some pitfalls.
 ---
 In my last post, I explained how Helm works and how to add it to your microservice.
 This post is going to be more practical.
 Helm is a package manager that helps you to deploy your application easily to Kubernetes.
 In this post, I will show you how to deploy an application to Kubernetes using Helm and how to avoid some pitfalls.